MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-register-aad.md

 ### Enable SSO for Azure AD app

-You need to configure permissions and scopes, authorize client applications, and update manifest for your Azure AD app.
+You must configure permissions and scopes, authorize client applications, and update manifest for your Azure AD app.
 These configurations help invoke SSO for your bot app.

 #### Configure scope for the access token

-Configure scope (permission) options for sending access token to Teams Client, and authorizing trusted client applications to enable SSO.
+Configure scope (permission) options for sending access token to Teams client, and authorizing trusted client applications to enable SSO.

 You need: